 Includes 27 illustrations;

-Available as print and ebook.
+Available as print book, ebook, and audio book.

 This is a small sample of illustrations from THE RESCUE OF TIMMY TRIAL: